 Well-educated instructors possessing the necessary knowledge and teaching skills is vital for a well-functioning system.
 The EU project MERIT made an inventory of the standards in the EU countries, and has proposed guidelines for further improvements.
-The quality of the instructor may contribute to the success or failure of potentially effective training programmes (Craen,de et al., 2005).
+The quality of the instructor may contribute to the success or failure of potentially effective training programs (Craen de et al., 2005).
 In addition, to get good results with an informal pre-licensing system, it is essential that those accompanying the learner (e.g. parents) must be prepared to provide appropriate direction and influence.
 Some countries have published guidelines for that purpose.
 Evaluations of the effects of these guidelines have not been made.
-A follow-up of the MERIT-project was the HERMES-project (see section 3.9.1).
+A follow-up of the MERIT-project was the HERMES-project (see section 4.9.1).

-4.9.4 Advanced vehicle skills are counterproductive at this stage
+4.9.4 Are advanced vehicle skills counterproductive at this stage?

-Courses which focus on advanced vehicle control skills such as skidding are not advisable novice driver training, since this may lead to over-confidence in skill in dangerous conditions, which may previously have been avoided (Advanced, 2002).
+Courses which focus on advanced vehicle control skills such as skidding are not advisable for novice driver training, since this may lead to over-confidence in skills in dangerous conditions, which may previously have been avoided (Advanced, 2002).
 For instance skid control is a skill that should be extensively practiced, and regularly applied which cannot be achieved in a one day course.
-However, training in higher order skills such as hazard anticipation, can reduce crash risk (McKenna, 2005; Fisher, 2006;Wang, 2010).
+However, training in higher order skills such as hazard anticipation, can reduce crash risk (McKenna, 2005; Fisher, 2006; Wang, 2010).
+For example, such training in higher order skills has been evaluated recently in New Zealand (Isler et al., 2011) comparatively to training in vehicle handling skills with a randomized trial: better outcomes are observed concerning visual search, hazard perception, and safer attitudes to close following and to dangerous overtaking, decrease of overconfidence.
+Another recent example is an innovative technique coming from aviation training, the repair of faulty scripts (Prabhakharan et al., 2012), which has reduced speeding among young drivers.